nordic-institute/X-Road/src/security-server/e2e-test/README.md

 ### ss0 as a sidecar container

-Compose mode also has a per-instance stack switch, `-Pe2e.ss0-stack`, that swaps ss0 (only ss0; ss1, the Central Server stack and hurl are unaffected) from today's per-service stack to one full sidecar container (embedded PostgreSQL, embedded OpenBao, every service under supervisord):
+Compose mode also has an ss0-only stack switch, `-Pe2e.ss0-stack`, that swaps ss0 (ss1, the Central Server stack and hurl are unaffected) from today's per-service stack to one full sidecar container (embedded PostgreSQL, embedded OpenBao, every service under supervisord):

 | `-Pe2e.ss0-stack` | ss0 shape |
 |--------------------|-----------|